 Some of these primary parents had their rights terminated, and their children have been adopted by other families; others worked their case plans and have been reunified with their children.
 Most have overcome addiction, mental illness and their own history of trauma to become spokespersons for the importance of community and government services that strengthen and stabilize families in crisis.
 As more primary parents have been recruited, two main groups have emerged: the Ohio Primary Parent Advisory Council to the Ohio Family Care Association and Helping Ohio Parent Effectively, HOPE Partners.
 With support from Casey Family Programs, PCSAO is engaged with both groups, assisting with training and facilitation, speaking engagements, and primary parent pilot projects in a number of counties.
 For more information, contact project manager Renay Sanders.

-In the spirit of the season, HOPE parent partners were asked to identify the top accomplishments of the HOPE program in 2017.
+HOPE parent partners were asked to identify the top accomplishments of the HOPE program in 2017.
 HOPE is currently active in Athens, Cuyahoga, Montgomery, Richland, Stark and Trumbull counties.
-HOPE is supported with Casey Family Programs funding and through PCSAO and ODJFS.
-The notable accomplishments included program activities on both the state and local levels as well as personal accomplishments.
+Notable accomplishments include program activities at both the state and local levels as well as personal accomplishments.
 Learn more.

 Primary Parent Profiles